 His bar had a history of gambling: It kept 78 full slot machines from 1948 to 1968, when they were legal in Southern Maryland.
 (During the heyday, Anne Arundel and the three Southern Maryland counties had about 5,000 slot machines.
 The area was the second-most-saturated part of the country after Las Vegas.)

-In 1995, armed with a favorable opinion from Maryland's attorney general, Donovan decided to install machines that offered slots-type gambling.
+from Maryland's attorney general, Donovan decided to install machines that offered slots-type gambling.

 Donovan argued that his machines were not slots, then illegal in Maryland, because they contained paper reels of tickets.
 Winners were predetermined, even if the players didn't know when the winning ticket would arrive.
 With a slot machine, he said, the winner is randomly determined at the moment the gambler pushes the play button.

 The state's highest court upheld that theory in a 2001 ruling, and slots-type parlors started popping up across the state.